Faces of FOCUS

 May is National Military Appreciation Month

-FOCUS would like to say thank you to all the service members and their families around the globe for the daily sacrifices they make in support of our country and to all the families of those service members who gave their lives in defense of our freedom.
+FOCUS thanks all the service members and their families around the globe for the daily sacrifices they make in support of our country.

-National Military Appreciation Month was instated by Congress in April of 2004 as a way to recognize and celebrate the service and dedication of the members of the United States military.
-This month includes Loyalty Day (1st), Military Spouse Appreciation Day (6th), VE Day(8th), Armed Forces Day (21st), and Memorial Day (30th).
+National Military Appreciation Month was established by Congress in April of 2004 as a way to recognize and celebrate the service and dedication of the members of the United States military.
+This month includes Loyalty Day, VE Day, Military Spouse Appreciation Day, Armed Forces Day, and Memorial Day.
 The purpose of this month is to honor and remember all military personnel; both those currently serving and their families and those who have served throughout our country’s history.

-For more information about all the ways to celebrate this month and more information about its history please visit the official Nation Military Appreciation Month website.
+For more information about all the ways to celebrate this month and more information about its history please visit the official National Military Appreciation Month website.

 For Those in the Know